 - 1. The UNCOMPRESSED clause is optional.
-When used, it enables a READ based on record length (PRWFIL), rather than compression control characters (RDASC). - 2.
-The UNCOMPRESSED option must be used when reading sequential I/O files containing packed or binary data.
+When used, it enables a READ based on record length rather than on compression control characters. - 2.
+The UNCOMPRESSED option should be used when reading sequential I/O files containing packed or binary data.

-The UNCOMPRESSED reserved word is non-ANSI and is peculiar to Prime.
+The UNCOMPRESSED reserved word is a Prime extension to ANSI COBOL.

-Never use the standard utilities such as EDITOR on a file which is to be accessed UNCOMPRESSED for a COBOL program.
+Never use the standard utilities such as EDITOR (ED) on a file which is to be accessed UNCOMPRESSED for a COBOL program.